-Crossing Broadway Street on foot is often a dangerous proposition and a particular stretch of the six-lane thoroughfare north of downtown has seen increased pedestrian traffic brought by the popular DoSeum, San Antonio’s new children’s museum.
+Crossing Broadway Street on foot is often a dangerous proposition and a particular stretch of the six-lane thoroughfare north of downtown has seen increased pedestrian traffic brought by The DoSeum, San Antonio’s new children’s museum.

 City officials and construction personnel, gathered across Broadway Street from the DoSeum at Lions Field on Tuesday to celebrate the completion of the “Z-crossing,” a new type of crosswalk that provides refuge for pedestrians between busy traffic lanes.

 The new Z-crossing aims to improve the safety of visitors and families traveling between the area’s cultural and recreational destinations.
 The crosswalk features brightly painted signs and blinking lights to signify pedestrian’s right-of-way.
 The crossing gets its name from the “Z” shape of the path that, instead of guiding pedestrians straight across the street, directs them to pause after three traffic lanes, walk parallel to traffic several feet, and then cross the remaining three.